 2.30-3.00 pm-Judges Panel Q & A

-Any student and or coaches can attend.
-While we will be dealing with
+Any student and or teacher can attend.
+While we will be dealing with cases from

-cases from the 2021 Senior Students Ethics Olympiad the training clinic
+the 2021 Senior Students Ethics Olympiad the training clinic is open to anyone.

 |"It was a great day that my